dephan0/Advent-Of-Code-2022/README.md

 # ☃️🎄 Advent Of Code 2022 🎄☃️

-I decided to make my soultions of the problems in the `Advent Of Code` public.
+I decided to make my soultions to the problems in the `Advent Of Code` public.
 Feel free to take a look :)

 |       Day           | Task 1   | Task 2  |